 You agree not to present for in-person services if you have a fever, shortness of breath, coughing, or any other symptoms associated with COVID-19 or if you have been exposed to another person who is showing signs of infection or has confirmed COVID-19 within the past two weeks.
 If you are well enough to still participate in therapy, we may opt to conduct a teletherapy session instead or simply choose to reschedule your appointment.

-I ask that all clients coming for in-person sessions please wear an appropriate mask/face covering that meets COVID-19 specific health guidelines.
+If you have traveled recently, I ask that all clients coming for in-person sessions please wear an appropriate mask/face covering that meets COVID-19 specific health guidelines.
 This mask should be covering both your nose and your mouth for optimum safety.
 While this practice may feel uncomfortable for the duration of the session, it is for everyone’s safety and well-being.
 If you do not have one, one will be provided to you.

 If you are bringing a child or other dependent in for services, you agree to ensure that both you and your child/dependent follow all of these protocols.